yhomarys-qa/qa-portfolio/02-Test-Cases/Cart/TC-010_Empty_Cart_State.md

 ## 🧪 Test Steps
 1. Open the application
 2. Log in with valid credentials
 3. Navigate to the cart page without adding any products
+4. Navigate to the Product Catalog page
-4. Add a product to the cart
+5. Add a product to the cart
-5. Remove the product from the cart
+6. Remove the product from the cart
-6. Observe the cart page
+7. Observe the cart page

 ---